 2. Writing the content

-The content needs to be in line with the keywords the client wants to target and follow SEO best practice.
+The content needs to be in line with the keywords the client wants to target and follow SEO best practices.
 This means the keyword should be in the H1, H2, body copy, meta title and meta description.

 As well as writing the pillar page, our content team will most likely produce any cluster content that’s required.
-This can consume a large portion of the client’s budget – but content is the most important part of your pillar page.
+This can consume a large portion of the client’s budget – but the content is the most important part of your pillar page.

 In terms of length, each pillar page has at least 2000-2500 words and links to 10-15 blog posts.
-This can be existing content on the site that is refreshed and optimised, or fresh blog content.
+This can be existing content on the site that is refreshed and optimised or fresh blog content.